wso2-attic/module-ethereum/ethereum/Package.md

 }
 ```

-The `getWeb3Sha3` function converts data into a SHA3 hash.
+The `getWeb3Sha3` function used to convert data into a SHA3 hash.

 The `data` represents the data to convert into a SHA3 hash. if the request was successful, the response from `getWeb3Sha3` is a SHA3 hash data . if the request was unsuccessful, the response is an Error.
 The match operation can be used to handle the response if an error occurs.